 There was an uproar, in 2014, when Matt Cutts said that “if you’re using guest blogging as a way to get links … stop.”
 A lot of SEOs who didn’t understand exactly what that statement meant immediately started preaching against guest blogging.

 There is no technical difference between guest-blogging content and any other type of content.
 Guest blogging simply means that a guest contributed a piece of content to your blog.

 Think about it: the content on high authority sites is regularly contributed by freelancers and outside authors!
-Sites like the New York Times, eHow, BusinessWeek, Inc., CNN, Mashable and so on all rely on content written not by the “site owner” alone, but by hundreds of other people.
+Sites like the New York Times, eHow, BusinessWeek, Inc., CNN and Mashable all rely on content written not by the “site owner” alone, but by hundreds of other people.

 Even Matt Cutts himself later endorsed guest blogging: